• Skip to primary navigation

 Black cod baked with olives artichokes red onion tomatoes feta on blue plate

 Get your oven on because this Baked Black Cod (sablefish) recipe is amazingly fast to whip together and the flavor is out of this world!
 The artichokes, olives, and sun-dried tomatoes create a juicy Mediterranean salad that works beautifully with this fish!
-Grab sablefish and a few shelf-stable ingredients to whip up this dish that will wow your guests!

-5 from 6 votes
+5 from 16 votes

-Cuisine Mediterranean, Pacific Coast, Seafood
+Cuisine: Mediterranean, Pacific Coast, Seafood

-Servings 4 servings
+Servings: 4 servings

 Equipment